CJPrindle/Themes-VisualStudio17/README.md

 # Visual Studio Theme Files

 These files are written in the new JSON format starting with VS 2017.
-I downloaded a lot of these from someone else on GitHub but I could never find them again -- _thank you, anonymous theme maker_ -- so I figured I would spread the love of cool themes.
-I've created a few themes myself and if you would like to add some to this collection please feel free to reach out.
-It would be great to have a huge selection for people.
+I downloaded a lot of these from someone else on GitHub but I could never find them again -- _thank you, anonymous theme maker_ -- so I figured I would spread the love of these cool themes.
+I've created a few themes myself and urge you to add your own to this collection.
+It would be great to amass a huge selection for everyone to enjoy.

+## Visual Studio Color Theme Extentions

+There are two extentions for applying and editing themes in this format.
+- *Color Themes for Visual Studio*
+  -- All

 ## TO AVOID CONFUSION ##